CorvusCloudburst/device-readings/README.md

 ./mvnw spring-boot:run
 ```

-For a quick and easy sanity check to ensure the application is running as expected, you can try the following api call:
+For a quick and easy sanity check to ensure the application is running as expected, you can try the following api call in another terminal window:
 ```
 curl http://localhost:8080/api/test
 ```